 What are the Criteria for Eligible Businesses?

-Any business with an aggregated turnover of less than $5 billion is eligible to use temporary full expensing.
-However, an alternative income test applies for corporate tax entities with an aggregated turnover of more than $5 billion.
+Any small or medium-large business entity with an aggregated turnover of less than $5 billion were eligible to use temporary full expensing (TFE).
+However, an alternative income test applied for corporate tax entities with an aggregated turnover of more than $5 billion.

-To qualify for the temporary full expensing incentive, the depreciating asset must be:
+To qualify for the temporary full expensing incentive, the depreciating asset would have had to have been:

 *If it is a second-hand asset, your business can only utilise the incentive if its aggregated turnover is less than $50 million

-If you don’t meet the criteria for the temporary full expensing incentive (because you acquired the asset before 6 October 2020), you may qualify for the instant asset write-off scheme if you acquired the asset between 2 April 2019 and 31 December 2020 and used or installed it for a taxable purpose between 12 March 2020 and 30 June 2021.
+If you didn’t meet the criteria for the temporary full expensing incentive (because you acquired the asset before 6 October 2020), you may qualify for the instant asset write-off scheme.

 However, to qualify for the instant asset write-off, your business must have opted to use the simplified depreciation rules.